Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

     - ThomasOrs
 ---

-Non-Player Characters, or NPCs are villager-like entities that can be given a dialog with a message and multiple buttons.
+Non-Player Characters, or NPCs are villager-like entities that can be given a dialogue with a message and multiple buttons.
 They were originally designed for use in adventure maps, but with the introduction of the `/dialogue` command, they can now be used in the context of a normal addon.

 ## Dialog Files

-NPC dialog data is stored in dialog files, which are stored in the `dialogue` folder in the root of the behavior pack.
+NPC dialogue data is stored in dialogue files, which are stored in the `dialogue` folder in the root of the behavior pack.
 Here is a basic NPC dialog file:

 <CodeHeader>dialogue/example.diag.json</CodeHeader>